chocolatey/choco/CONTRIBUTING.md

 Contributors
 ============

 Submitting an Issue?
-See the "Submitting Issues" section in the [README](https://github.com/chocolatey/choco/blob/master/README.md#submitting-issues)
+See the [Submitting Issues](https://github.com/chocolatey/choco#submitting-issues) section in the [README](https://github.com/chocolatey/choco/blob/master/README.md#submitting-issues).

 **NOTE**: Do not submit issues for missing `SolutionVersion.cs`.
-Please see **Compiling / Building Source** in the README.md.
+Please see [Compiling / Building Source](https://github.com/chocolatey/choco#compiling--building-source).

 The process for contributions is roughly as follows:

 ## Prerequisites

- * Ensure you have signed the Contributor License Agreement (CLA) - without this we are not able to take contributions that are not trivial. (need link)
+ * Ensure you have signed the Contributor License Agreement (CLA) - without this we are not able to take contributions that are not trivial.
+(PATIENCE folks, this will go up soon)
+   * If you are curious why we would require a CLA, we agree with Julien Ponge - take a look at his [post](https://julien.ponge.org/blog/in-defense-of-contributor-license-agreements/).

 ## Contributing Process